mmrrqq/densecap-pytorch/README.md

 ```

 ## Evaluation on SNARE
 When ommitting the `--train` flag, the SNARE reference resolution task is evaluated on the validation set per default.
-In addition to the arguments listed above, other evaluation metrics can be started using the arguments listed below:
+In addition to the arguments listed above, other evaluation metrics can be started using the arguments listed below.

 ```
 --test-categories     Compare the models performance on SNARE object categories. (default: False)